University of Minnesota Administrative Policy

 • Requires advanced preparation (knowledge, skills, abilities, and experience relevant to the position) of the employee.

-For detailed information about administrative appointments, refer to Appendix: Academic Administrative Appointments - Class Series, Job Codes, Titles, Appointment Types, and Promotions.
+For detailed information about administrative appointments, refer to: Appendix: Academic Administrative Appointments - Class Series and Appointment Types.

 The Board of Regents (Board) approves the fringe benefits for academic professionals and academic administrators.
-These sub-categories of P&A employees are eligible for the same fringe benefits, including medical, dental, life, disability insurance, retirement, and academic tuition benefits, as are provided to the faculty.
+These sub-categories of P&A employees (Academic Professional and Academic Administrative appointments) are eligible for the same fringe benefits, including medical, dental, life, disability insurance, retirement, and academic tuition benefits, as are provided to the faculty.

 Professionals-in-Training Appointments